iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 [Code permalink](https://github.com/zoeyuchao/mappo/blob/79f6591882088a0f583f7a4bcba44041141f25f5/onpolicy/envs/starcraft2/StarCraft2_Env.py#L1327)

-For the input of the value function, MAPPO-FP concatenate `own_feats` (including `agent ID`, `position`, `last action` and others) of current agent with global information likewise in MAPPO.
-The input of the policy function MAPPO-FP is the same as the IPPO.
+For the input of the value function, MAPPO-FP concatenates own_feats (including `agent ID`, `position`, `last action` and others) of the current agent with global information.
+The input of the policy function in MAPPO-FP is the same as in IPPO.

 {% highlight python %}
 def get_state_agent(self, agent_id):